gliu2k/SAP-Datasphere/SAC/Planning/Index.md

 >
 > But, if you do want to write the planning data into ACDOCP table.
 Maybe you need to consider implementing BPC or find a workaround.

-5. Validation Rule(Option)
+4. Validation Rule(optional)
-It is used to ensure that valid combinations of the entities.

-See the details in this [blogp](https://community.sap.com/t5/technology-blogs-by-members/sap-analytics-cloud-planning-validation-rules/ba-p/13475166)
+- It is used to ensure that valid combinations of the entities.
+See the details in this [blog](https://community.sap.com/t5/technology-blogs-by-members/sap-analytics-cloud-planning-validation-rules/ba-p/13475166)

-6. Set up the planning model
+5. Set up the planning model

-7. Check the loaded forecast and actual versions data in **Data Analyzer**
+6. Check the loaded forecast and actual versions data in **Data Analyzer**
 ![alt text](/SAC/Planning/images/PM3.png)

 > [!Note]